 Iceland is definitely not one of the destinations where you book a hotel for a week and stay in the same place.
 This island offers many different attractions and if you want to see them all, you have to travel.

 Iceland is famous for its unique natural wonders, geysers, plenty of waterfalls, glaciers, and volcanoes.
 Interesting places are spread all over Iceland, but you can do 3 days to visit the most famous places.

 If you want to make the most of it in 3 days in Iceland, the best option is definitely to rent a car.

-Car rental in Iceland is not one of the cheapest issues (if you want, you can find the cheapest car rental in Iceland here), so be aware that just this item has a large share of your expenses.
+Car rental in Iceland is not one of the cheapest issues (if you want, you can find the cheapest car rental in Iceland here), so be aware that just this item has a large part of your expenses.

 Those of you who will try to save as much as possible and don’t mind renting an older used car can choose from Carrenters.is.
-This site acts as a mediator between individuals who lend their cars to tourists.
+This site acts as a mediator between individuals from Iceland who lend their cars to tourists.

 Prices are lower than for classic rental companies and you don’t have to worry so much that car owners will try to “stretch” you for car damage (which may not even happen).

 If you prefer standard car rental, then you can choose from companies that operate around the world (such as Hertz or Budget) or from local businesses.

 Very often, companies such as Bluecarrental, Lotus car rental or Geysir are recommended.

 In general, it is recommended that you also take out insurance to rent a car to avoid possible penalties if adverse conditions occur.